ahfarazi-kU/hello-world/README.md

 Begin

 I am an absolute beginner of programming.
-Tensed with my seismology work using orogramming.
+Tensed with my seismology work using programming.